V. P. Singh

+Some Pakistani historians state that Singh's family originated from a village in the Yaqubi area of District Peshawar (present-day Swabi, Pakistan), and that after the Partition of India in 1947 he moved with his mother to live at his uncle's home.

-He was educated at the Allahabad University and Fergusson College in Pune.
+He was educated at Allahabad University and Fergusson College in Pune.
 In 1969, he joined the Indian National Congress party and was elected as a member of the Uttar Pradesh Legislative Assembly.
-In 1971, he became a Member of Parliament in the Lok Sabha.
-He served as the Minister of Commerce from 1976 to 1977.
-In 1980, he became the Chief Minister of Uttar Pradesh and was known for the encounter of the gang of Phoolan Devi.

 In the Rajiv Gandhi ministry, Singh was given various cabinet posts, including Minister of Finance and Minister of Defence.
 Singh was also the Leader of the Rajya Sabha from 1984 to 1987.
 During his tenure as Minister of Defence, the Bofors scandal came to light, and Singh resigned from the ministry.
 In 1988, he formed the Janata Dal party by merging various factions of the Janata Party.
-In the 1989 elections, the National Front, with the support of the Bharatiya Janata Party (BJP), formed the government and Singh became the 8th Prime Minister of India.
+In the 1989 elections, the National Front, with the support of the Bharatiya Janata Party (BJP), formed the government and Singh became the prime minister.

 During his tenure as prime minister, he implemented the Mandal Commission report for India's backward castes, which led to major protests against the act.
 He also created the Sixty-second Amendment and enacted the Scheduled Caste and Scheduled Tribe Act in 1989.
-During his term the kidnapping of Rubaiya Sayeed happened and on the ground the terrorists were released.
-In 1990 the infamous exodus of Kashmiri Hindus happened from the valley of Kashmir.
-Following his opposition to the Ram Rath Yatra, the BJP withdrew its support for the National Front, and his government lost the vote of no-confidence.
-Singh resigned on 7 November 1990.
-His prime ministerial tenure lasted for 343 days.